 That these vivid impressions upon Mrs. Yeager communicated themselves to the subconsciousness of her child, are evidenced by the fact that he has ever had an unnatural fear of thunderstorms and death in any form.
 The finale of this strange life tragedy comes with the commitment of the man to the asylum.
 Newark [OH] Advocate 26 October, 1904: p.
 6

-Obviously a fear of thunderstorms and death could be acquired in ordinary ways (through an unbalanced mother, perhaps!), quite apart from any pre-natal maternal influence.
+Obviously a fear of thunderstorms and death could be acquired in ordinary ways, quite apart from any pre-natal maternal influence.

 Even at the time of the Devil Kid, the theory of maternal influence was being discounted by many scientists.
 Modern science, of course, has discarded this theory as utter superstition.
 Obviously we reject the notion that a pregnant woman with a pet parrot could give birth to a deformed baby.
 But until relatively recently pregnant women were told that smoking and alcohol consumption had no effect on their unborn children.
-Only in the last year or two have studies strongly suggested that some forms of mental illness are caused by exposure in the womb to the influenza virus.
+We are only now starting to look at how some forms of mental illness are associated with exposure in the womb to the influenza virus.
 Stress to the pregnant mother can also cause diseases in the child.
 Pregnant women are ordered off smoking, drinking, coffee, fizzy drinks and given a host of contradictory prohibitions and admonitions.
 Rather stressful for them…

 I suppose that the one lesson we can draw from the theories of maternal/pre-natal influence is this: whether you subscribe to the tenets of superstition or of science, you can always find a way to blame your mother if you don’t turn out well.